Halochkin/CustomWebComponents/Gestures/MultiFingerGestureMixin/README.md

     }
 ```

-If you using more than 1 finger, details mixin return details:
+If you using more than 1 finger, details mixin return next details:

 | Detail        | description        |
 | ------------- |:------------------:|